-Policy Statement Regarding Affirmative Action for Ethnic Minorities and Women
+Affirmative Action Policy for Ethnic Minorities and Women 365

-Privatization and Subcontracting Programs
+Privatization and Subcontracting Programs 369

-Kindergarten and Prekindergarten
+Kindergarten and Prekindergarten 375

-Teacher Evaluation and Accountability
+Teacher Evaluation and Accountability 381

-Digital Learning
+Digital Learning.
+387

-Charter Schools
+Charter Schools 393

-Community Schools
+Community Schools 397

-Safe, Just, and Equitable Schools
+Safe, Just, and Equitable Schools 403

+The Use of Artificial Intelligence in Education 411

 A Policy Statement shall set forth NEA's position with regard to a particular subject, and may include expressions of opinion, intent, or belief; may call for actions that are specific in nature and terminal in application; and may indicate support for or opposition to federal legislation.
 An adopted Policy Statement shall continue in force unless and until further action is taken with regard to that Policy Statement by a subsequent Representative Assembly.
 The statements are arranged chronologically by year of initial adoption.
 Dates for the first year adopted and last year amended are shown following the statement title.
 If only one year is shown, the statement has not been revised by the Representative Assembly.

-Policy Statement Regarding Affirmative Action for Ethnic Minorities and Women
+Affirmative Action Policy for Ethnic Minorities and Women